cokelaer/damona/doc/joss/paper.md

 ```

 By default, **Damona** provides a few Singularity recipes, which are
- stored on external servers, in particular on [cloud.sylabs.io](https://cloud.sylabs.io/library/cokelaer/damona) and
+ stored on external servers, in particular on [cloud.sylabs.io](https://cloud.sylabs.io/library/cokelaer/damona) and the
 [SALSA group](https://biomics.pasteur.fr/drylab/) as explained later.
 You can see
 the default list of downloadable containers using the *list* command: